 Build It and They Will Come

-Renewable energy is topic that has been in the news for the last decade and longer, but due to the technology limitation of the solar panels and storage batteries as well as the cost factor has been the holding back factor for many developers and homes owners.
+Renewable energy is a topic that has been in the news for the last decade and longer, but due to the technical limitation of the solar panels and storage batteries as well as the cost factor has been the holding back factor for many developers and homes owners.
 Real estate developer Mandalay Homes has announced plans to build up to 4,000 ultra-energy-efficient homes in Arizona.
 Homes will feature 8 kilowatt-hour batteries from German manufacturer Sonnen.
 The development could be one of the largest home energy storage project in the country.

 The day of battery powered homes is coming and that’s getting closer to reality for homeowners in New York, California, Massachusetts, Hawaii, Vermont, and Arizona.
 Many municipalities in those states are revamping their electrical grids and turning to batteries to make them more efficient.
 Plans call for batteries to be tucked into the neighborhood junction box or in a substation.

 The average cost of setting up the solar panel and back up batteries for running the house can be from $20,000 to $40,000 depending on the house size and needs.
 Many states and utility companies will help to subsidize the install which brings the cost way down.
-With the life expectancy between 10 to 20 years your house could be almost off the grid and pay for itself.
+With the life expectancy of 10 to 20 years, your house could be almost off the grid and pay for itself.